 The The Old Man and the Sea quotes below all refer to the symbol of Lions.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Scribner edition of The Old Man and the Sea published in 1952.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Scribner edition of The Old Man and the Sea published in 1952.).

 Day One Quotes

 He no longer dreamed of storms, nor of women, nor of great occurrences, nor of great fish, nor fights, nor contests of strength, nor of his wife.
 He only dreamed of places now and of the lions on the beach.
 They played like young cats in the dusk and he loved them as he loved the boy.

 The timeline below shows where the symbol Lions appears in The Old Man and the Sea.
 The colored dots and icons indicate which themes are associated with that appearance.